 The Mental Health Advice and Response Service (MHARS) plays a key role in the public mental health response to the overrepresentation of people with a mental illness in the criminal justice system.

-MHARS provides advice and support to people involved in the court system who may need mental health treatment or support.
-With the help of an experienced mental health clinician, the program can help court users:
+MHARS supports people involved in the court system who need mental health advice, treatment or support.
+With the help of an experienced mental health clinician, the program helps court users:

-• Provide mental state assessments and court reports to support informed judicial decisions to reduce delays in court proceedings and remands
+• Providing mental state assessments and court reports to support informed judicial decisions to reduce delays in court proceedings and remands

-• Provide advice on diverting clients from the judicial system (if possible) through mental health legislation
+• Providing advice on diverting clients from the judicial system (if possible) through mental health legislation

-• Establish links to mental health providers for court users as required
+• Establishing links to mental health providers for court users as required to support early intervention

-• Refer people to appropriate services for further testing and treatment if necessary (as listed under the Mental Health Act 2014)
+• Refering people to appropriate services for further testing and treatment if necessary (as listed under the Mental Health Act 2014)

-• Liaise with public and private service providers, facilitating streamlined inter-agency collaboration
+• Liaising with public and private service providers, facilitating streamlined inter-agency collaboration

-• Screen and assess people being considered for a community-based order who may not have a documented or self-reported mental illness
+• Screening and assess people being considered for a community-based order who may not have a documented or self-reported mental illness

 We can also provide education and training on mental illness and the mental health system—as well as related legislation—for court users and staff.